FreeCAD/FreeCAD-documentation/wiki/Sketcher_Split.md

 ## Description

 This tool allows to divide an edge into two identical ones, while most of the constraints are duplicated, so both parts remain constrained apart from split point position.
-For a special case of a circle, this is converted to an loose ends arc with existing circle constraints being transferred to the new arc.
+For a special case of a periodic curve (i.e. circles, ellipses, periodic B-splines), this is converted to a non-periodic curve (respectively arcs of circles, arcs of ellipses, and non-periodic B-splines) with existing constraints being transferred to the new curve.

 ![](images/SketcherSplitExample1.png ) ![](images/SketcherSplitExample2.png ) ![](images/SketcherSplitExample3.png )